diogopereiradev/diogopereiradev/README.md

 # 💫 About me
 My name is Diogo Pereira, and I've been studying programming since I was 14.
 My first interaction was in creating plugins for Minecraft, and I even worked for a while on a server.

-Then, I decided to transition to the web due to the myriad of possibilities for customization and the ideas you can imbue into your pages.
-Currently, my focus is on specializing in the Front-end layer, using technologies such as Vue.js, Nuxt.js, React.js, Next.js, and Typescript.
+I am currently a Fullstack developer always seeking opportunities to grow.
+I have experience in various areas, as I have worked on freelance projects that required more generalist skills, including development for mobile, desktop, and DevOps.
+However, my main focus is web development, both front-end and back-end.

 Portfolio: https://diogopereira.site/